VoxeLibre/VoxeLibre/README.md

 * `LICENSE.txt`: The LGPLv2.1 license text
 * `CONTRIBUTING.md`: Information for those who want to contribute
 * `MISSING_ENGINE_FEATURES.md`: List of missing features in Minetest which MineClone 2 would need for improvement
+* `API.md`: For Minetest modders who want to mod this game

 ## Credits
 There are so many people to list (sorry).